lightly-ai/lightly/docs/source/getting_started/distributed_training.rst

 Distributed Training
 ====================

-Lightly supports training your model on multiple GPUs using Pytorch Lightning and Distributed Data Parallel (DDP) training.
+Lightly SSL supports training your model on multiple GPUs using Pytorch Lightning and Distributed Data Parallel (DDP) training.
 You can find reference implementations for all our models in the :ref:`models` section.